StardustDL/codesim/README.md

 A similarity measurer on two programming assignments on Online Judge.

-- Algorithm implementation details is at [here](http://www.stardustdl.top/posts/projects/codesim/).
+- Algorithm implementation details are at [here](http://www.stardustdl.top/posts/projects/codesim/).

 ## Install